sushanthj/Python-CV/Functions and Modules.md

 Now let's have a main output program which takes statstout as an input.

 Here we see the power of the getattr function of accepting strings and relating them to module functions.
+Also, with this getattr, <b> we may/may not define an attribute to statsout.

 ```
 import statsout